johnbumgarner/wordhoard/README.md

 Items currently under development:
    - English language word verification using the Python package `pyenchant`
-   - Embedded translations using the Python package `deep-translator`
-   - Selectable query output - list or dictionary format
    - Expanding the list of hypernyms, hyponyms and homophones
    - Adding part-of-speech filters in queries
 </p>